OmkarMohite505/aws_ec2_ubuntu_mysql/README.md

 ```bash
 cat /etc/issue
 ```
-Now Open your MySql Workbench and in Hostname Enter your AWS EC2 instance IP address, enter username: which is we created with name 'user' and password: 'user' and Click on Test Connection
+Now Open your MySql Workbench and in Hostname Enter your AWS EC2 instance public IP address, enter username: which is we created with name 'user' and password: 'user' and Click on Test Connection